rusherdv/digitalBank/README.md

 <hr>

-How to acces to Admin Panel:
+How to access to Admin Panel:

 In user put:     admin